mdashora/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+This project was first created on April 17th, 2020 and after a few days moved to version control with README file on April 21st, 2020.

 ### Project Title
 Replace the Project Title